Table of Contents

 |SO #1||SO #2||SO #3||SO #4||SO #5||SO #6||SO #7|

-The BSEE program has been designed to prepare students for an exciting career in industries or pursue graduate degrees.
-The graduates will find opportunities in the industries in the areas such as:
+The BSEE program prepares students for exciting careers in industry and for graduate school.
+The graduates will find opportunities in industries such as:

 Graduate degrees could be pursued in any one of the many fields such as electronics, communications, networking, computer engineering and computer science.

-The figure below shows the total term enrollment of EE majors and degrees awarded.
+The figure below shows the total Fall term enrollment of EE majors and minors.